-How to report a reportable disease
+How to report a disease of public health significance

 Call the Reportable Disease and Outbreak Reporting Line at 1-800-265-7293 ext.
 4752.
 After business hours, on weekends and on statutory holidays, call 1-877-884-8653.